Frequently Asked Questions Answered

 How many students will be in my class?

 Class sizes will vary.
-In most classes you will be working in a group of up to 15 students, guided by a facilitator, as part of a larger class.
+In most classes you will be working in a group of approximately 15 students, guided by a facilitator, as part of a larger class.

 How do I apply?